Array

 Your baggage allowance on the flights will depend on your airline.
 When choosing your flights, whether booking them directly or through KE, you will need to consider the cost of carrying your bike.
 These costs are your responsibility.

 For each holiday there is a minimum number of participants required to enable it to go ahead.
 Once the minimum number is reached, the trip status will change from 'Available' to 'Guaranteed to run'.
-You can check the trip status for each departure in ‘Dates and Prices’ table.
-Other than in exceptional circumstances, we will not cancel a trip once it has achieved this guaranteed to run status and so you are free to proceed with your international flight booking and other travel arrangements.
+You can check the trip status for each departure in the ‘Dates and Prices’ table.
+Other than in exceptional circumstances, we will not cancel a trip once it has achieved this guaranteed to run status so you are free to proceed with your international flight booking and other travel arrangements.

-The information that we provide is for UK passport holders.
 A passport with 6 months remaining validity at the end of your stay is generally required, and you should have at least 2 blank pages for each country that you visit.

 It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
-Please ensure that you check for the latest advice before travel.
-For the most up to date information on entry requirements, please visit the UK Government website.
+Please ensure that you check for the latest advice for each country visited before travel.

 The Sri Lanka visa on arrival costs $60.
 This fee must be paid in US dollars in good condition, along with a recent passport photo.